Is your experience with lupus preventing you from booking that dream trip? It doesn’t have to be that way; make sure you have Travel Insurance.

 Systemic lupus erythematosus, also known as lupus, is a chronic disease that causes joint pain, skin rashes, and fatigue.
 Unfortunately, there is no cure, but if treatment begins early, symptoms have been known to improve.

 Lupus can affect anyone, but you are nine times more likely to get the condition if you are a woman.
 While it usually develops during the childbearing years (15–45), lupus can also present itself in childhood or later in life.
+At Just Travel Cover, we provide lupus Travel Insurance with no upper age limit, ensuring both seniors and those in between can find a policy that fits their needs.

 We specialise in Travel Insurance for pre-existing medical conditions, including Lupus, and we’ll compare prices from several insurers to help find a policy to suit your needs.
-We’ll ask you a few ‘screening’ questions and then show a list of policies to choose from, all of which will provide cover for Lupus.
+We’ll ask you a few ‘screening’ questions and then show you a list of policies to choose from, all of which will provide cover for Lupus.

 If you would like to speak to one of our Travel Insurance specialists over the phone, call us today.

-Travel Insurance for Lupus FAQ’s
+Travel Insurance for Lupus FAQs

 Frequently asked questions about Travel Insurance for Lupus.